 RESULTS?
 GOOD TO EXCELLENT

-Laser Resurfacing is the best method to treat skin wrinkled and withered due to sun damage.
-Healing takes about a week, wrinkled skin actually shrinks (instead of begin stretched, as in a facelift), and resulting skin quality is excellent.
-The risk of infection and scarring is very low.
+Laser Resurfacing is one of the best methods to treat skin wrinkled and withered due to sun damage.
+Healing takes about a week, wrinkled skin actually shrinks (instead of begin stretched, as in a facelift), and resulting skin quality is excellent.* The risk of infection and scarring is very low.

 By comparison, Photoderm/FotoFacial treatments can reduce facial redness, have no down time, and a risk of scarring close to zero.
 Light Chemical Peels or Microdermabrasion smooth the surface texture of the skin and clean pores.
 These are wonderful surface treatments that brighten dull skin, reduce brown sun-spots and help acne breakouts.
-The FotoFacial treatment removes brown spots as well, but also treats red capillaries and stimulates collagen production for fine wrinkles.
-Medium to deep chemical peels (The Body Peel, also done at our clinic) can effectively remove sun damaged and mottled skin, but can take up to two weeks to heal.
-Only Photoderm/ FotoFacial helps even out skin tone and reduce redness.
+The FotoFacial treatment removes brown spots as well, but also treats red capillaries and stimulates collagen production for fine wrinkles.* Only Photoderm/ FotoFacial helps even out skin tone and reduce redness.

 Photoderm uses the same intense pulsed light technology as FotoFacial, but in a different way.
 With Photoderm we can specifically target red vessels in the skin, e.g. red birthmarks, spider angiomas, spider veins or ‘broken capillaries’, and can also focus in on specific bothersome brown spots.
 Photoderm is a spot treatment instead of an area treatment like FotoFacial.
 It works very well, but can cause bruising that lasts one week (two at the most).
 The treated area can be covered with make-up.